material-motion/material-motion/starmap/specifications/streams/IndefiniteObservable.md

 This class should be **private**.

-This class should optionally store an `Unbsubscribe` function.
+This class should optionally store an `Unsubscribe` function.

 When the Subscription is deallocated it should invoke unsubscribe.